The American Graduate University of Positive Psychology

 Now is the time to take the next step to create a future of success and accomplishment.
 You must take action in order to change your life and create a new direction.
 Contact us today.

 Our pedagogy is guided self-study.
-Each student has an assigned university mentor.
+Each student has an assigned university mentor, student success coach.
 The Oxford tutorial method of study is guided self-study with mentor.
 The Sorbonne method of study is reading and writing.

 In distance learning education, that is, guided self-study, you are your own teacher.
 Your mentor is your guide.
 The reality is that all students teach themselves through the reading and writing they do.

 Whether or not a person learns is up to them and has very little to do with what school they attend.
 We learn wherever we are!
-Learning depends on us, not the school.
+Learning depends on the student, not the school.
 We teach ourselves.

 Our faculty consists of the authors of the outstanding books and material we use in our programs.
 Some of our authors are: Martin Seligman, Jonathan Haidt, Shawn Achor, Barbara Fredrickson, Sonjay Lyubomirsky, William Compton, Edward Hoffman, Pierce Howard, Daniel Amen, Allen D. McNeil, and others.
 Your university mentor is your guide and partner.